Turning supermarkets, and their parking lots, into logistics hubs

 That parking lots would serve as food delivery sites is not in and of itself a new idea.
 Goodchild grew up in Canada, where, she said, customers would order beer at a store, then go outside where the beer came out on a conveyor belt.
 Many big box stores, IKEA for example, already use that kind of model for bulky or oversize items.

-For some time now, cities have been reimagining curbside parking zones as diverse urban spaces, suitable for restaurant seating as well as ride-sharing vehicles.
-Now, taking advantage of a highly unusual situation — an abundance of street parking stemming from coronavirus lockdowns — the Seattle Department of Transportation has come up with another option, commandeering vehicle parking spaces to establish special food delivery pickup zones for restaurants at over 200 locations.
+Taking advantage of a highly unusual situation — an abundance of street parking stemming from coronavirus lockdowns — the Seattle Department of Transportation is commandeering vehicle parking spaces to establish special food delivery pickup zones for restaurants at over 200 locations.

 “With these temporary changes, we are able to quickly reprioritize the curb to ensure there is space to support the needs of these establishments as they strive to remain vital and open during these challenging times,” a city of Seattle spokesperson told FreightWaves.